Predixus/Go-Tiger-Style/README.md

 ## Safety & Performance

-The code in many of these ammenedements has been implemented, tested, benchmarked and fuzzed.
+The code in many of these amendments has been implemented, tested, benchmarked and fuzzed.
 Look at [bench.txt](bench.txt) for details on the benchmarks and the `main.go` & `main_test.go` files for details on the tests.

 [NASAs Power of 10](https://spinroot.com/gerard/pdf/P10.pdf) still applies.
 But there are some modifications